List of content you will read in this article:

-One of the major advantages of IPv6 header is that it is extensible to add more information in the options part.
-IPv4 provides only 40-bytes for options, whereas options in IPv6 can be as much as the size of IPv6 packet itself.
+One of the significant advantages of the IPv6 header is that it is extensible to add more information in the options part.
+IPv4 provides only 40-bytes for options, whereas options in IPv6 can be as much as the size of the IPv6 packet itself.

 We hope that with the help of this detailed article, you were able to learn more about the IPv6 protocol and why it is being put in place instead of the widely-used IPv4.
 We outlined the main advantages of going with IPv6, as well as its main features.
 If you have any questions or suggestions, please leave them in the comment section below.